alex-esc/dr-dev/documents/why-care.md

 <a class="button button--secondary button--pill button--xl" href="why-care/media">Movies, music & other media</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Smartphones, electric carts & other tech</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/tech">Smartphones, electric carts & other tech</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Creativity, art & innovation</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/creativity">Creativity, art & innovation</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Education and easy access to information</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/education-information">Education and easy access to information</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Social media & free speech</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/social-media-free-speech">Social media & free speech</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Our impact on the environment</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/environment">Our impact on the environment</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Morality, ethics and Human rights</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/human-rights">Morality, ethics and Human rights</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Privacy & security</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/privacy-security">Privacy & security</a>

-<a class="button button--secondary button--pill button--xl" href="LINK">Saving money</a>
+<a class="button button--secondary button--pill button--xl" href="why-care/saving-money">Saving money</a>

 </p>